binarytemple/is_it_up/README.md

 # is_it_up

-A testbed for deploying and monitoring clustered Elixir applications in Kubernetes - with Prometheus monitoring and Grafan metric display.
+A testbed for deploying and monitoring clustered Elixir applications in Kubernetes - with Prometheus monitoring and Grafana metrics display.

 ## ex_bench supported